zandy2test/gumroad/README.md

 - https://nodejs.org/en/download

-#### Docker & Docker Compose
+#### Docker

-We use `docker` and `docker compose` to setup the services for development environment.
+We use Docker to setup the services for development environment.

-- For MacOS: Grab the docker mac installation from the [Docker website](https://www.docker.com/products/docker-desktop)
+- For MacOS: Download the Docker app from the [Docker website](https://www.docker.com/products/docker-desktop)
 - For Linux:

 ```bash